 Not everyone is ill on-the-day – some people need to book appointments in advance e.g. due to their shift patterns, holidays or when the GP asks “See me again in a week”.
 Pre-bookable appointments are ideal in these circumstances.

-Appointments with Dr Ash can be booked up to 1 month ahead and appointments with our Practice Nurse & Health Care Assistant (HCA) can all be booked up to three months ahead (this is useful when booking return visits for B12 injections).
+As you may have noted from our home screen, since Dr Ash retired we’ve been unsuccessful in recruiting new permanent GPs to the practice (GP recruitment within the NHS is notoriously difficult) and so we’re using a lot of locum GPs to help us out.
+Appointments with our locum GPs can be booked up to one month ahead.
+It’s also worth noting appointments with our Practice Nurse (Linda) & Health Care Assistant (HCA – Kim) can all be booked up to three months ahead (this can be useful when booking return visits e.g. for B12 injections).

 Our GPs do their utmost to see you at your appointed time however some patients’ appointments may take longer than the allocated time, so please be patient if there is some delay.

 We will also try to give you an appointment with the doctor that you prefer, but it may not always be possible.
-It’s also advisable that you should try to see the same doctor during the course of the same illness.
+It’s also advisable that you should try to see the same doctor during the course of the same illness when possible.

-In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor e.g. a chronic disease review, pill check, smear, etc. Our Practice Nurse is qualified to deal with many conditions and you may be seen more quickly.
+In a number of cases it might be worth considering an appointment with a Practice Nurse rather than a Doctor e.g. a chronic disease review, pill check, smear, etc. Linda, our Practice Nurse is qualified to deal with many conditions and you may be seen more quickly.

 South Tyneside Health Collaboration – EXTENDED HOURS for Primary Care